BradleyChatha/jcli/README.md

 I'm perfectly accepting of anyone wanting to contribute to this library, just note that it might take me a while to respond.

 And please, if you have an issue, *create a Github issue for me*.
+I can't fix or prioritise issues that I don't know exist.
+I tend to not care about issues when **I** run across them, but when **someone else** runs into them, then it becomes a much higher priority for me to address it.